ldtteam/MinecoloniesWiki/source/items/supplycampandship.md

 </div>
 <br>

-The Supply Camp or the Supply Ship is how you start the Minecolonies Mod.
+The Supply Camp or the Supply Ship is how you begin a colony.

 The Suppy Camp or Supply Ship is the *ONLY* way to obtain the Town Hall block so you can start building your colony.
 Each option gives you a great supply of materials for you to get started as well as a very illuminated and safe place to live while you get your Town started.
 There are a variety of items, and they may change diepending on the style you choose to use.
 Many also may have some treasure hidden in them.